KwamenaTheDataAnalyst/KwamenaTheDataAnalyst/README.md

 - 👋 Hi, I’m @KwamenaTheDataAnalyst
 - 👀 I’m interested in everything data
 - 🌱 I’m currently learning data analytics
-- To become a proficient data analyst capable of making impactful contributions to any organization.
+- To become a proficient data analyst capable of making impactful contributions to an organization.

 <!---